Cigar Lounges in Tallinn, Estonia

 White gloved staff served cognac to Armani-clad bankers relaxing on the burgundy Chesterfields, talking shop.
 Candle-lit opulence, hushed voices, old-fashioned luxury, wood-paneled elegance, medieval beams, a fireplace, busts of ancient Greek philosophers.
 Nina Simone crooned softly in the background.

 A couple of Bohemian old-timers sat brooding over a chessboard, wreathing one another in fragrant blue smoke.

 I waited in the wings whilst Natalja Sokolova fussed over the bankers, presenting them with a selection of her finest cigars.

-When asked to explain how she guides her client’s to cigars that will inevitably become their favourite she explained that the most important factor in enjoying your cigar is to choose one to suit your palate, mood and occasion.
+When asked to explain how she guides her clients to cigars that will inevitably become their favorite she explained that the most important factor in enjoying your cigar is to choose one to suit your palate, mood, and occasion.

 How to smoke a cigar, Tallinn style

 I asked Sokolova to demonstrate how one would smoke a cigar: ‘If you look at the cigar it has two ends, the foot, which is where you light it, and the head, the end you put between your lips.

 Under close inspection you’ll notice the head has a distinct band at which point the cigar comes together, it must be cut just above this band so the cigar holds together and doesn’t unravel.

 Use a guillotine or scissor cutter to get a clean cut.
 A cigar must be well lit to enjoy the smoke.
 Use a match or an odorless gas lighter; make sure that the foot is completely and evenly lit and then puff gently.’
 In a small gloved hand she took a long-lit match to the end of the cigar she held, turning it this way then that, eventually it started smoldering.